-The international community's overwhelming support was marked by its expectations that the Bush administration would moderate its unilateral stance and embrace multilateral mechanisms as way to fight the war on terror.
-The Bush administration, while welcoming international support and using some multilateral mechanisms to pursue its global war on terror, 4 was reluctant to open discussions with its allies on how it would fight this war.
-Bush's decision to not accept NATO's offer to assist in the war effort indicated that he wanted the freedom to conduct the war on his own terms.
-Rumsfeld, the Secretary of Defence, summarized this view: 'the mission needs to define the coalition and we ought not to think that a coalition should define the mission' (cited in Gordon and Shapiro 2004: 61).
-Even though Powell made a case for a strong coalition, Bush told Bob Woodward that while he understood the benefits of such a coalition, he also reasoned that it would be difficult to sustain it over the long-term and that America would have to be prepared to go to war alone (2002: 81).
+needs to define the coalition and we ought not to think that a coalition should define the mission'" (cited in Gordon and Shapiro 2004: 61).
+Even though Powell made a case for a strong coalition, Bush told Bob Woodward (2002: 81) that while he understood the benefits of such a coalition, he also reasoned that it would be difficult to sustain it over the long-term and that America would have to be prepared to go to war alone.
 In fact, Bush was not ready to negotiate the war's strategy with the allies.
 He expected the coalition's members to follow America's interests in exchange for America's leadership.
 Bush and his advisors were convinced that decisive leadership was enough to mobilize the international community.
-Philip Gordon and Jeremy Shapiro observe that '[s]uch leadership entailed staking out firm positions and then demonstrating capacity, and an implacable will, to follow through on policies regardless of the opposition they might generate' (2004: 50).
+Philip Gordon and Jeremy Shapiro observe (2004: 50) that: "Such leadership entailed staking out firm positions and then demonstrating capacity, and an implacable will, to follow through on policies regardless of the opposition they might generate."

-Gordon and Shapiro's observations build on Robert Kagan's belief that 'to be effective, multilaterism must be preceded by unilateralism.
-In the toughest situations, the most effective multilateral response comes when the strongest power decides to act, with or without the others and then asks its partners whether they will join' (1998: 33).
+Gordon and Shapiro's observations build on Robert Kagan's (1998: 33) belief that "to be effective, multilaterism must be preceded by unilateralism.
+In the toughest situations, the most effective multilateral response comes when the strongest power decides to act, with or without the others and then asks its partners whether they will join."
 In some ways, the Bush administration did not want a repeat of NATO's Kosovo War.
-Both neo-conservatives and nationalists agreed that the allies should not have dictated the terms of the war when their contribution to the war effort was so small (Mann 2004: 304).
-For the Bush administration, the American way was the right way and the U.S. had the capabilities to achieve its national interest, with or without the assistance of the allies.
-Other states understood this reality and they were forced to decide whether to be part of the American-led coalition or sit on the sidelines.
-Bush knew that if they agreed to join, they would be good partners, making suggestions but not imposing conditions on American actions.
-Bush's 2001 speech to a joint session of Congress following the attacks may have captured his views on this issue: 'Every nation, in every region, now has a decision to make.
-Either you are with us, or you are with the terrorists'.
-This declaration not only set the tone of the war as a struggle between good and evil, but it also demanded that the U.S. have the authority to lead, and the rest of the world follow.
-His call to '[e]very nation, in every region' also delineated all regions of the world as the battleground for the American-led war on terror.
+Both neo-conservatives and nationalists agreed that the allies should not have dictated the terms of the war, when their contribution to the war effort was so small (Mann 2004: 304).
+For the Bush administration, the American way was the right way and the US had the capabilities to achieve its national interest, with or without the assistance of the allies.
+Other states understood this reality and they were forced to decide whether to be part of the American-led coalition or sit in the sidelines.
+Bush knew that if they agreed to join, they would be good partners, making suggestions, but not imposing conditions on American actions.
+Bush's (2001) speech to a joint session of Congress following the attacks may have captured his views on this issue: "Every nation, in every region, now has a decision to make.
+Either you are with us, or you are with the terrorists."
+This declaration did not only set the tone of the war as struggle between good and evil, but it also gave the US the authority to lead, and forced the rest of the world to follow.
+His call to "[e]very nation, in every region" also delineated all regions of the world as the battleground for the American-led war on terror.

-In the same speech, Bush stated 'this country will define our times, not be defined by them' (2001), strongly demonstrating the country's will to embark on a new strategy, where America would not practice 'self-restraint' but embark on a new expansive foreign policy strategy.
+In the same speech, Bush (2001) stated: "this country will define our times, not be defined by them", strongly demonstrating the country's will to embark on a new strategy, where America would not practice "self-restraint" but embark on a new expansive foreign policy strategy.
 More importantly, the Bush administration enjoyed strong American support.
 During the 1990s, many Americans were reluctant to engage in an active foreign agenda (Walt 2002: 16), constraining the Clinton administration's ability to pursue a more expansive foreign policy strategy.
 The 9/11 attacks challenged this reluctance, convincing many Americans of the importance of following Bush's lead.
 Indeed, after the attacks, the president's critics were silenced and the media, which had been a critic of Bush's foreign policy before the attacks, became one of its strongest supporters (Harper and Clarke 2004: 184-185; LaFeber 2004: xiv).